pinecone-io/java-examples/README.md

 ## Installation

-Each example has its own `pom.xml` file and are treated as their own, standalone Maven projects.
+Each example has its own `pom.xml` file and is treated as its own, standalone Maven project.

 ## Configuration